UNSW-oceanography/ldrift/README.md

 Matisons, Luke.
 (2024). ldrift: scripts to analyse Lagrangian drifter data.

 ## Other useful repositories
-+Many of the ldrift functions are modified from or are built upon the original GDP analysis code by Elipot et al in the [clouddrift](https://github.com/Cloud-Drift/clouddrift) repository.
+- Many of the ldrift functions are modified from or are built upon the original GDP analysis code by Elipot et al in the [clouddrift](https://github.com/Cloud-Drift/clouddrift) repository.
-+Future updates to ldrift will include more functionality with simulated drifter data generated through particle tracking models, such as Opendrift.
+- Future updates to ldrift will include more functionality with simulated drifter data generated through particle tracking models, such as Opendrift.
 The repository for Opendrift can be accessed [here](https://github.com/OpenDrift), or visit the [website](https://opendrift.github.io/).